Analyze SERP Backlink Profiles in Bulk for SEO Using Python

 Retrieve Backlink Avg Rank

-The third API call is to get the URLs’ entire backlink profile (might need to adjust the limit parameter in the URL) and avg the ahref ranks.
+The third API call retrieves the URL’s full backlink profile (you may need to adjust the limit parameter).
+From that profile, compute the average Ahrefs ranks.

 apilink = "https://apiv2.ahrefs.com/?token="+ahrefs_apikey+"&target="+x+"&limit=2000&output=json&from=backlinks&order_by=ahrefs_rank%3Adesc&mode=exact" get_bl_rank = requests.get(apilink) getblrank = json.loads(get_bl_rank.text) all_bl_ratings = [] for y in getblrank['refpages']: all_bl_ratings.append(y['ahrefs_rank']) bl_avg_ur = round(sum(all_bl_ratings)/len(all_bl_ratings)) backlink_UR_list.append(bl_avg_ur)